-Pupils will have several opportunities to visit St Vincent Retreat Centre in Whitstable.
+Pupils will have several opportunities to visit the St Vincent Retreat Centre in Whitstable.
 Year 8 go in term 1 and Year 7 go in term 6.
-St. Vincent’s Centre is the Southwark Diocesan Youth Retreat Centre.
+St Vincent’s Centre is the Southwark Diocesan Youth Retreat Centre.
 They offer retreat programmes for school groups, parish Confirmation and Youth groups (aged 11 -18).

 Time spent at the centre is led by the programme staff and peer ministry team, made up of young Catholics who work alongside visiting chaplains, catechists, teachers and youth workers.
 Programmes include large and small group work, discussion, creative arts, prayer, liturgy, Mass, social time and a chance to enjoy the beach.

-Through peer ministry, friendship, discipleship and community living the aim is to build awareness and confidence by exploring themes relevant to young people and the development of their faith.
+Through peer ministry, friendship, discipleship and community living, the aim is to build awareness and confidence by exploring themes relevant to young people and the development of their faith.

 Term 1 – Year 10: The theme of the day is ‘What are you called to be?’